Floorp-Projects/Floorp/toolkit/components/pictureinpicture/docs/index.rst

 Using the new video control method
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Once the new method is defined, it can be used throughout ``PictureInPictureChild.jsm``.
+Once the new method is defined, it can be used throughout ``PictureInPictureChild.sys.mjs``.
 In the current example, we call ``PictureInPictureChildVideoWrapper.setMuted()`` to mute or unmute a video. ``this.videoWrapper`` is an instance of ``PictureInPictureChildVideoWrapper``:

 .. code-block:: js

-    // class PictureInPictureChild in PictureInPictureChild.jsm
+    // class PictureInPictureChild in PictureInPictureChild.sys.mjs
     mute() {
         let video = this.getWeakVideo();
         if (video && this.videoWrapper) {